othmansh0/CD-starter-project/README.md

 Comment on any Pull Request to trigger builds:

+### Build Status Indicators

+The CI/CD pipeline provides real-time feedback through emoji reactions on your `/build` comment:

+- 👀 **In Progress** - Build is currently running
+- 🚀 **Success** - Build completed and uploaded to TestFlight
+- 😞 **Failed** - Build failed (tests, signing, or upload issues)

+Only one emoji appears at a time, automatically replacing the previous status.

 - **`/build`** - Full App Store build and upload to TestFlight

 ### Setup Requirements